 - If the child was pretermitted, determine whether he or she is entitled to a portion of the decedent’s estate even though provisions were not made for that child under the will or trust.

 - Determine whether any pretermitted child who is entitled to a share of the estate is going to disclaim their interest.

+Take These Six Steps When Administering an Estate Where Children Were Left Out.
 Dealing with omitted or pretermitted children properly can go a long way towards preventing disputes down the road.
 We hope that you found these suggested steps helpful.
 If so, we encourage you to share it with your friends and family on Facebook!